folz/hydra-ts/README.md

 seeks to be fully compatible with the original's end-user syntax (`osc().out()`) while rewriting much of the internal implementation to make it easier to use as a library.

-This is still a work in progress, so you will need to read the source for this to be of much use right now.
-Star the repo for updates, new releases, and expanded documentation as these come out.

 ## Installation

 ```shell